TCU booster and Fort Worth business leader, Dick Lowe, has died

 Lowe’s presence was not exactly immediately welcomed, but he was back in, and would never leave.

-By that point, Lowe and Ennis had Four Sevens rolling, due in large part to their investing in the Barnett Shale at low prices.
+By that point, Lowe and Enis had Four Sevens rolling, due in large part to their investing in the Barnett Shale at low prices.

 When Franchione left after the 2000 season, Lowe was a fierce advocate for the quiet, little-known defensive coordinator, Gary Patterson.
 It is not a coincidence Patterson was hired to replace Fran’.

-Lowe and Ennis were fixtures at TCU games, home or road.
+Lowe and Enis were fixtures at TCU games, home or road.
 Former TCU grad and legendary sports writer, the late Dan Jenkins, and his wife, June, were often their guests.

-In 2010, when TCU announced plans to re-do Amon G. Carter Stadium with a $105 million project, Ennis and Lowe were two of the six “founding contributors” and cut $15 million checks.
+In 2010, when TCU announced plans to re-do Amon G. Carter Stadium with a $105 million project, Enis and Lowe were two of the six “founding contributors” and cut $15 million checks.

 In his spare time, Lowe would extensively devour college football stats, and put all of the information down on yellow legal pads.